 Every leader knows the key to success is a quality training.
-Here at Big Horn Camp, Nap Safely is designed to ensure your leaders have been fully trained when it comes to napping at variou nap without prop us Scouting events and er training. nd outings.
-Naps can be dangerous s, so don't try and
+Here at Big Horn Camp, Nap Safely is designed to ensure your leaders have been fully trained when it comes to napping at various Scouting events and outings.
+Naps can be dangerous, so don't try and nap without proper training.